MLyjak1/Challenge_3/README.md

     * Added for loop to run function genPassword while < passwordLength.
     * Checked output length # is correct.
     *---Still need to switch to string length.

+**0.22 - genPassword is now a String and adds on a char each iteration of for loop**